5x5x5x5/QuickPCA/README.md

     alt="QuickPCA Logo"
     width="800">

-QuickPCA is a lightweight Python script that performs Principal Component Analysis (PCA) on molecular dynamics trajectories in PyMOL.
-It automatically loads trajectory data from the curent directory and generates a publication-ready report.
+QuickPCA is a lightweight Python tool for Essential Dynamics Analysis of molecular dynamics trajectories in PyMOL.
+It automatically detects and loads MD trajectories, performs Principal Component Analysis, and generates a publication-ready report featuring free-energy landscapes, residue cross-correlation maps, explained variance profiles and principal component projections.
 ## 👤 Author

 This code was developed by **Gleb Novikov**